cumulusmx/CumulusMX-DistributionFiles/interface/ai2/ReadMe.txt

 -------
 Dashboard
 ~~~~~~~~~
-The way that Alarms are displayed has changed due to changes made by Mark.
+The way that Alarms are displayed has changed.
 All LEDs are added to the page dynamically using line 383 in the dashboard.js file:

     $('#alarms').append('<div class="led-block" style="order:0;"><div class="ow-led ow-brick" id="' + alarm.Id + '"></div>' + alarm.Name + '</div>');

 If the alarm names spill over onto a new line than you can always change the name.
-(Mark forces them to have non-breaking spaces).
 You can also change the class 'ow-brick' to any of: ow-brick, ow-oval, ow-lozenge, ow-round or leave it out completely; if you do leave it out you may wish to use the style ow-small (can be used with ow-round as well).

-If you want to have different shapes then this can be done by using some decision making code based on the alarm.Notify or alarm.Email fields.
+If you want to have different shapes then this can be done by using some decision making code based on the 'alarm.Notify' or 'alarm.Email' fields.
 If you do this then you also have the opportunity to change the 'order' style to change the order in which the alarms are displayed.

 Current Readings
 ~~~~~~~~~~~~~~~~